 AQUA DC operates on a committee system to continue the daily work of the organization.
-We currently have 5 standing committees that are only open to Board Members.
+We currently have 5 standing committees that are open only to Board Members.

 AQUA DC also makes use of Ad Hoc Committees wherein Board Members and the general AQUA community can work together towards a specific issue or for a specific event series.
 These committees are finite and are solely advisory to the AQUA Board unless stated otherwise.

 To propose an Ad Hoc for an issue you’d like AQUA DC to consider, please fill out the following form here! (tinyurl.com/AQUAAdHoc)

 The Finance Committee develops an annual budget and approve or deny funding requests for events, programming, and other initiatives.
 All funding requests are submitted to and approved by the Finance Committee.
 The committee will oversee financial statements of AQUA accounts and handle donations and payments to other individuals/organizations.
 They shall also propose fundraiser ideas and seek out grants.
 The committee tracks income and expenses.

 The Marketing Committee – Co-Chairs, Sean Munar, Kenny Rakwong

 The Marketing Committee handles all communication from AQUA DC to its Community Members and the public.
 The committee publicizes events, initiatives, and other relevant content on all of AQUA’s various social platforms.
 The committee shall also make graphics for promotion, manage AQUA’s brand, and also coordinate media requests.